ysoftdevs/oauth-playground-server/README.md

 Welcome to OAuth Playground Server source repo.

-Together with [ysoftdevs/oauth-playground-client](https://github.com/ysoftdevs/oauth-playground-client), these two projects were designed to illustrate and explain basics of OAuth grants and Passkeys (WebAuthN).
+Together with [ysoftdevs/oauth-playground-client](https://github.com/ysoftdevs/oauth-playground-client), these two projects illustrate and explain basics of OAuth grants and Passkeys (WebAuthN).

 See it in action: https://www.oauth-playground.online